TheFahmi/binance-trading-bot/README.md

 1. **API Key Permissions**: Your Binance API key needs futures trading permissions.
 2. **Risk Warning**: Trading cryptocurrencies involves significant risk.
 Use this bot at your own risk.
 3. **Testing**: Always test with small amounts before using larger position sizes.
+4. **MACD Configuration**: The bot uses MACD with parameters 5/13/1 (fast EMA period: 5, slow EMA period: 13, signal period: 1) which is more responsive than the traditional 12/26/9 settings.
+This helps catch trends earlier but may generate more false signals in choppy markets.
+5. **Indicator Combination**: The bot uses a combination of 5 different indicators (RSI, candle patterns, EMA crossover, Bollinger Bands, and MACD) to generate stronger signals and reduce false positives.

 ## Testing